QuantumPlasmaMPIK/PairBeamFEL/README.md

 - `draft_figures_gamma.py`
 - `draft_figures_LSC.py`

-These scripts are intended for analysis of the simulation outputs corresponding to the [paper figures](https://arxiv.org/html/2603.15407v1) and include FEL-relevant diagnostics such as beam distributions, power evolution, field structure, and radiation observables.
+These scripts are intended for analysis of the simulation outputs corresponding to the [paper figures](https://doi.org/10.48550/arXiv.2603.15407) and include FEL-relevant diagnostics such as beam distributions, power evolution, field structure, and radiation observables.
 The scripts directly use the **SMILEI Python diagnostics interface (`happi`)** and are written for post-processing previously generated simulation data rather than for fully self-contained execution out of the box.
 In their current form, they also contain user-side path definitions to simulation result directories, which should be adapted manually before reuse.

-At the repository level, these analysis scripts correspond to the paper figure generation workflow for **Fig. 2 to Fig. 5**, respectively.
+At the repository level, these analysis scripts correspond to the paper figure generation workflow for **Fig. 2 to Fig. 5** of [arXiv:2603.15407](https://doi.org/10.48550/arXiv.2603.15407), respectively.

 ### 3. `Namelist_Files/`
 This directory contains the **input SMILEI namelist files** used to run the different simulation scenarios discussed in the paper: